The Bugaloos: Supporting characters

+Episodes

 Production and airing

 Touted as the British version of The Monkees, The Bugaloos attracted more than 5,000 young actors and actresses to audition in spring 1970 for the show's four lead roles, each having to demonstrate aptitude in dance, singing and acting.

 Among those auditioning were Elton John's future manager John Reid and Phil Collins, who joined the art rock band Genesis later that year.
 Reid and Collins were two of the three finalists for the role of "I.Q." given to Scottish musician John McIndoe.
 "If one of those guys had gotten it instead of me, rock-'n'-roll history might have changed," McIndoe later joked.
 "Whenever I see them, I say, 'Hey guys, you were lucky you didn't get the part'."

 The show was taped in Los Angeles, California.
 Seventeen episodes of the series were produced.
 Like its predecessor, H. R. Pufnstuf (1969), The Bugaloos ran for only one season (1970–1971) on NBC, with reruns airing the following year (1971–1972).
 Following production of the first season, the Kroffts tried shooting for a second season and also had a movie deal in the works with Columbia Pictures.
 However, miscommunication with the actors resulted in their returning to the UK that December against the Kroffts' wishes.
 As a result, a potential second season was ultimately scrapped, along with plans for a movie which was shelved due to the bankruptcy of Columbia Pictures.

-Although the show featured British actors, it was not screened in the U.K.
+Although the show featured British actors, it was not widely screened in the U.K..
+For example, Yorkshire Television and Tyne-Tees Television transmitted the series at lunchtime on Saturdays from late 1971 to early 1972.